Note: This article has been updated to clarify Dr. Stainton's role in the independent investigation.

 ѻýThis should be a moment of reckoningѻýnot a bureaucratic box-checking exercise,ѻý Gasper said. ѻýFlorenceѻýs story is heartbreaking.
 It should have triggered a serious overhaul, not another vague, taxpayer-funded review that avoids the hard truths.ѻý

-The Conservatives want the NDP government to cancel the current contract and initiate a independent inquiry that addresses the 15 recommendations made by the coronerѻýs jury.
+The Conservatives want the NDP government to cancel the current contract and initiate an independent inquiry that addresses the 15 recommendations made by the coronerѻýs jury.

 ѻýEvery delay, every deflection, puts more vulnerable people at risk,ѻý added Loewen. ѻýFlorenceѻýs life mattered.
 We must act like it.ѻý